openhwgroup/core-v-xif/docs/source/x_ext.rst

   provide the result (e.g. load data and/or fault status) back to the |coprocessor| via the memory result interface.

 The final result of an accepted offloaded instruction can be written back into the |coprocessor| itself or into the |processor|'s register file.
 Either way, the result interface is used to signal to the |processor| that the instruction has completed.
-Apart from a possible writeback into the register file, the result interface transaction is for example used in the core to increment the ``minstret`` :term:`CSR`, to implement the fence instructions and to judge if instructions before a ``WFI`` instruction have fully completed (so that sleep mode can be entered if needed).
+Apart from a possible write-back into the register file, the result interface transaction is for example used in the |processor| to increment the ``minstret`` :term:`CSR`, to implement the fence instructions and to judge if instructions before a ``WFI`` instruction have fully completed (so that sleep mode can be entered if needed).

 In short: From a functional perspective it should not matter whether an instruction is handled inside the |processor| or inside a |coprocessor|.
 In both cases